PACIO Transitions of Care Implementation Guide

 Section Code: LOINC 29762-2 Social history note

 Description: Documentation of the individual's personal, environmental, and behavioral factors that influence health.
-Examples include prior level of functioning, substance use, ethnicity, race, health insurance coverage (Medicare, Medicaid, private, self), level of education, marital status, SDOH, living situation, occupation.
+Examples include sexual history and preferences, substance use, ethnicity, race, health insurance coverage (Medicare, Medicaid, private, self), level of education, marital status, SDOH, living situation, occupation.

 Vital Signs